 - This is a fully outfitted camping adventure.
-All you need to bring is your camera gear and we'll take care of the rest (Please note: We are unable to accommodate special dietary needs on our campouts.
-If you have food allergies, or dietary restrictions, we ask that you bring your own meals).
+All you need to bring is your camera gear and we'll take care of the rest.
+If you have severe allergies or restrictive dietary needs, it's best that you bring your own food.

-- You'll get sunset, sunrise, and night photos on this trip!
+- You'll get sunset, sunrise, and night photos (conditions dependent) on this trip!